hay/valenski/README.md

 ## Version history
 * 2.0.0 switched from the old `@import` to `@use` syntax.
 It also set the `$valenski-use-small-font-size` variable to `false` by default.
 * Version 1.5.0 was released on February 21 2022.
-Note that was the last version that used the `@use` syntax.
-[See the docs here](https://github.com/hay/valenski/blob/v1.5.0/README.md).
+Note that was the last version that used the `@import` syntax.
+[See the docs here if you still want to use that version](https://github.com/hay/valenski/blob/v1.5.0/README.md).
 * The first version of Valenski (0.2.0) was released on January 16th 2015.